ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+vegetable the wdowicg properties.
+- 1. That th. tomato is one of the most
-arlesis of tha materia medic,
+prorfui aparlesis of tha materia medic,
 and that iu all thoso affections of the liver
 and orgacs, where calomal is indispen
 sable, it Is proballj tho most active. an4